duckie-team/quack-quack-android/README.md

 ### Download

-**Currently, QuackQuack is still in development and has not been released.** If released later, you can download it as follows.
+**Currently, QuackQuack is still in development and has not been released.** When it will be released later, you can download it as follows.

 ```kotlin
 dependencies {